RuhlMirko/RuhlMirko/README.md

    <img alt="Static Badge" src="https://img.shields.io/badge/Android-Beginner-darkgreen?style=flat-square&logo=android">
 </p>

-Hi, my name is Mirko and I'm a Full Stack Web developer that loves to create things.
-I really like graphic design, I have developed a lot of web and desktop apps using modern day graphics and themes, with technologies such as bootstrap 5, css, tailwind, ttkbootstrap, tkinter and pysimple.
+Hi, my name is Mirko and I'm a Full Stack Web developer that loves graphic design and I have developed a lot of web and desktop apps using modern graphics design principles, with technologies such as bootstrap 5, css, tailwind, ttkbootstrap, tkinter and pysimple.
 <br />

 ### 📚 Always learning